praytoo/Capstone1-AccountingLedgerApplication/src/main/java/com/pluralsight/README.md

 OpenAI.
 (2025). *ChatGPT (GPT-5)* [Large language model]. https://chat.openai.com/

-> *Note:* Parts of this project were influenced by Tracy Adewunmi’s feedback during review sessions, concepts from Maaike van Putten’s in class Workshop, and example logic generated with assistance from ChatGPT (GPT-5).
+> *Note:* Parts of this project were influenced by Tracy Adewunmi’s feedback during review sessions, concepts from Maaike Van Putten’s in class Workshop, and example logic generated with assistance from ChatGPT (GPT-5).